emmaezeumeh/Pediatric-Dosage-Calculator/README.md

 Calculated dose

 ## [How to run]
-Run the Dosage Calculator.py and DosageCalculator database.pyfrom the terminal using python notebook.py The program will accept data from the user and store patient information to the database.
+Run the Dosage Calculator.py and DosageCalculator_db_fxns.py.
-It will generate graphs and store them in the graphs directory
+The program will accept data from the user, calculate the recommended dose and store patient information to the database.

 ## [Dependencies]
 Tkinter 8.6

 MySQL Workbench 8.0.31